pschatzmann/TinyRobotics/Platforms.md

 - #define __USE_FASTACCEL_STEPPER__ false
 - #define __USE_SERVO_LIBRARY__ false

 This library uses the tinyrobotics namespace.
-If you want to access the functionality of this library w/o specifiying the namespace you can use the following define:
+If you want to access the functionality of this library outside of Arduino w/o specifiying the namespace you can use the following define:

 - #define __USE_TR_NAMESPACE__: if defined we do not need to define the namespace in the Arduino Sketch.